flaki/musings/items/avoiding-ds-store-trash-1000-on-network-drives.md

 As it turns out, the support entry is helpfully named ["Adjust SMB browsing behavior in macOS"](https://support.apple.com/en-us/HT208209).
 In fact, Apple frames this as a simple performance-optimization:

-> *"To speed up SMB file browsing, you can prevent macOS from reading .DS_Store files on SMB shares.
-This makes the Finder use only basic information to immediately display each folder's contents in alphanumeric order.
-Use this Terminal command:"*
+> *"To speed up SMB file browsing, you can prevent macOS from reading `.DS_Store` files on SMB shares.
+This makes the Finder use only basic information to immediately display each folder's contents in alphanumeric order."*

 You invoke the magical incantation through the terminal: